Very tall, sleek, and muscular, Nemesis can be wild, bossy, and a real bully in the field. He tries to

 - Keep your horse straight.

-cross-country jump.
-By executing an extreme half-halt, you can prepare to
+before a cross-country jump.
+By executing an extreme half-halt, you can prepare to crescendo into

-it looks intimidating during the approach.
-Horses prefer an uphill jump; it's
+during the approach.
+Horses prefer an uphill jump; it's easier for them.

 impulse on the recovery stride.
 If you don't, the horse might stumble.